meeshkan/hmt/README.md

 $ meeshkan build --source file -i - < recordings.jsonl
 ```
 ### Building modes
-You can use a mode flag to indicate how the OpenAPI spec should be built, ie:
+You can use a mode flag to indicate how the OpenAPI spec should be built, for example:

 ```bash
 meeshkan build -i path/to/recordings.jsonl --mode gen